Cybersecurity-Ethical-Hacker/xssuccessor/README.md

 - Graceful Exception Handling: The tool gracefully handles exceptions and logs errors to xss_scanner.log.
 - Informative Messages: Provides clear messages if payload files or URL lists are not found.
 - Interruption Support: Supports interruption via Ctrl+C, safely stopping the scan and providing a summary.

+🔧 How to Set Up Telegram Notifications

+Follow these simple steps to enable live vulnerability notifications via Telegram in XSSuccessor:

+1.📱 Create a Telegram Group

+Open Telegram and create a new group where you want to receive notifications.

+2.🤖 Add BotFather as Admin

+Search for @BotFather in Telegram.
+Start a chat with BotFather and create a new bot by following the instructions.
+Once created, invite your new bot to the group and promote it to an admin.

+3.🔑 Obtain Your Bot Token

+After creating the bot with BotFather, you will receive a Bot Token.
+Keep this token secure.

+Example: TELEGRAM_BOT_TOKEN = "your_bot_token_here"

+🆔 Get Your Chat ID

+Add the bot to your group and send a message to the group.
+To find the Chat ID, you can use the following method:
+Open your browser and navigate to: https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates

+Replace <YOUR_BOT_TOKEN> with your actual bot token.
+Look for the "chat":{"id":<YOUR_CHAT_ID>} in the JSON response.

+Example: TELEGRAM_CHAT_ID = "your_chat_id_here"

+🛠️ Update XSSuccessor

+TELEGRAM_BOT_TOKEN = "your_bot_token_here"
+TELEGRAM_CHAT_ID = "your_chat_id_here"
+TELEGRAM_NOTIFICATIONS_ENABLED = True

+🚀 Test the Setup

+Trigger a test notification from XSSuccessor to ensure everything is working correctly.
+You should receive a real-time alert in your Telegram group.

 ## 🛠️ Troubleshooting